shirinyamani/transformer-network/README.md

 # Transformer Network 😈

 Transformers🤗 has become the front-runner for our everyday-life applications!
-Powering from Google, Twitter, Zoom to Uber & many more!
+Powering from Google, Twitter to Zoom, Uber & many more!
 Little by little it becomes the default approach to building features, products, workflows, and technology!

 Transformers were first introduced in [Attention is All you Need](https://arxiv.org/abs/1706.03762) paper as a tool for sequence transduction—converting one sequence of symbols to another.
-The most popular example at the time was translation, from English to German🇩🇪.
+One of the most popular usage of them at that time was translation.
 However, nowadays, they have not only become frontier in NLP but also have done so magically in the vision 🤩🔥 area!

 So by now, ya should have understood the importance of getting to know about Transformers🤗 as an inseparable part of our life!
-So let's dive in **🏊‍♀️** and see what they are **🔥**!
+So let's dive in **🏊‍♀️**!
 So much fun ahead! **🤩🥳**

 ## Content 📝
 1. **Mapping Words to Vectors**